-The Yoga Teachers College® takes a different approach.
-Since we often hire our own graduates to teach in our studios, our courses have always been 100% focused on professional-level skills.
+The YOGABODY Teacher’s College® takes a different approach.
+Since we often hire our own graduates to teach in our studios, our yoga teacher training certificate courses have always been 100% focused on professional-level skills.
 We are not a yoga retreat or personal development organization.
 We train mind-body fitness professionals and our graduates’ successes speak to the quality and standards of our programs.

 What is the Yoga Alliance?

 Yoga Alliance organizations are private, not-for-profit companies that register yoga courses.
 Registration is not accreditation.
 It’s simply an approved listing in a directory.
 A course that is registered with Yoga Alliance has submitted the required paperwork and paid the required fees.
 Unfortunately, registration doesn’t tell you much about the quality of the course.

 What is the American Council On Education (ACE)?

 American Council on Education is a highly-respected third-party accreditation organization that formally reviews undergraduate level courses.
 The review includes all course materials, exam procedures, ethics policies, and teaching faculty.
 The process takes many months and includes a formal review by a board of university-level professors.
 There are only a handful of yoga courses in the world that have undergone this review because most courses would never pass.
 The YOGABODY Teacher’s College® is proudly endorsed for university-level credits that could be recognized at 4,000+ universities internationally.